 Cats are just like human beings – they need tender love and care.
 Nutrition in a cat plays a really vital role.
 The cat owner not only needs to take special care about what the cat ingests but also the quality of the food that is given to the cat.

 1. Dry foods versus wet foods: Dry foods are very low in moisture content, meaning they lack water in their composition.
 Cats will tend to consume more drinking water in the long run.
 Dehydrated foods are subjected to high temperatures in order for them not to expire easily.
-Wet/ semi- wet foods tend to expire faster than the dry foods, this is due to all the fat in their composition.
+Wet/ semi- wet foods tend to expire faster than the dry foods.
+This is due to all the fat in their composition.

 2. Protein Packed Dishes: Encourage serving the cat a diet that is packed with protein.
 Proteins are really essential for cats of all ages.
 However, precaution must be taken as to which protein is given to the cat, and how much is administered as well.
 More mature cats tend to be lactose intolerant.
 Cat owners may observe that once their cats grow older they may even have loose bowels once they consume dairy products.
 Therefore the amount which they ingest should be reduced.

-3. Animal protein versus Plant protein: Semi wet feeds tend to contain more animal protein in them; the dry foods consist of more plant protein.
+3. Animal protein versus Plant protein: Semi wet foods tend to contain more animal protein in them; the dry foods consist of more plant protein.
 Cats are carnivores unlike humans who are omnivores; however, cats can eat vegetables but they add very little value to their diet.
 The vegetables provide them with roughage.
 Cats need meat to survive – it is essential to incorporate it in their diets.

 4. Omega 3 & 6: Cat owners can never go wrong with fish.
 Regularly feeding the cats with omega 3 or 6 dishes will not only keep their coats shiny but also prevent shedding, which every cat owner wishes he could avoid.
 Fish is really good for cats, but in moderation.
 Too much fish can lead to a reduction of the supply of vitamin E in the cat’s body.
 There are some breeds of fish that contain a lot of mercury; swordfish, tuna, and salmon are just to mention a few.
 Flounder, halibut and cod are a little safer for the cat to consume.
 Eggs are a good source of protein for cats.
 The cats use protein to get energy.

-5. Human Foods: The cat owner may be compelled to feed the cat leftovers. but it is something that needs to be done with a lot of caution.
+5. Human Foods: The cat owner may be compelled to feed the cat leftovers. but it is something that needs to be done with caution.
 There are foods that the owner can feed the cat and others that the cat owner needs to avoid totally.
 If unsure, the owner may need to consult a vet.
 Here is a list of human foods that are totally safe to feed your cat:

 • MEAT (COOKED)